Dumitru Mitu

-Dumitru Mitu (born 13 February 1975) is a Romanian former footballer who played as a left winger or striker.
+Dumitru Mitu (born 13 February 1975), also known as "Bebe Mitu", is a Romanian former footballer who played as a left winger or striker.

 Early life

 Mitu was born in Bucharest, but spent his childhood years in the nearby village of Dobroieşti.
 His father worked at the village bar, while his mother was a kiosk saleswoman.
 At age six and a half he started to play as a junior for Metalul (Faur) București, then a second division club, eventually reaching the first team.
 In 1992, aged 17, he signed for Steaua's junior squad.